rdoxenham/openstack-training/documentation/openstack-manual.md

 	| tenant_id         | 97b43bd18e7c4f7ebc45b39b090e9265     |
 	+-------------------+--------------------------------------+

-Within a few seconds (for the Quantum L3-agent on the controller node to pick the changes up) you should be able to ping your floating IP:
+Within a few seconds (for the Neutron L3-agent on the controller node to pick the changes up) you should be able to ping your floating IP:

 	# ping -c4 192.168.122.11
 	PING 192.168.122.11 (192.168.122.11) 56(84) bytes of data.